GregoryBWilson/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 ## 1 Overview of Project

 The  project involved retrieving and analyzing weather data for a hypothetical travel company, PlanMyTrip.
 PlanMyTrip intends to use the data to recommend ideal hotels, based on clients' weather preferences.
 The project involved generating a large list of cities and their weather in order to test the capabilities of the application.
-Working with APIs we were able to generate real world data to test with.
-Then, interactively with the the program, users are able to select weather preferences and create, using the google maps API, visual trip itineraries.
+Working with APIs, we were able to generate real world data to use for testing.
+Then, interacting with the program, users are able to select weather preferences and create visual trip itineraries using the google maps API.

 ## 2 Approach and Analysis